tendermint/tendermint/docs/architecture/adr-075-rpc-subscription.md

 The node maintains an **event log**, a shared ordered record of the events published to its event bus within an operator-configurable time window.
-The initial implementation will store the event log in-memory, and the operator will be given two configuration settings.
-Note, these names are provisional:
+The initial implementation will store the event log in-memory, and the operator will be given two per-node configuration settings.
+Note, these names are
+provisional:

 - `[event-subscription] time-window`: A duration before present during which the node will retain event items published.
 Setting this value to zero disables